qw3rtty/grav-plugin-password-protection/README.md

 pp_protect: '1'

 # Contains the SHA512 hash
-# If you use the Admin-Plugin the hash will be automatically generated on saving.
+# - If you use the Admin-Plugin the hash will be automatically generated on saving.
+# - If you use it without the Admin-Plugin you have to generate the hash by yourself.
 pp_password_hash: [HASH]

 # Overwrite's the default headline